Symptoms of a bite include pain and bleeding.

 - Five or more years since your last tetanus shot

-Regardless of the severity of the bite, see a doctor if you have a chronic medical condition, such as:
+Regardless of the severity of the bite, see a doctor if you have any of the following:

 - Liver disease